 About Roche Sequencing and Life Science

-Along with Roche Pharmaceuticals, Roche Sequencing and Life Science is an important part of the foundation that modern healthcare builds upon.
-Our broad range of innovative diagnostic tests and systems play a pivotal role in the groundbreaking area of integrated healthcare solutions and cover the early detection, targeted screening, evaluation and monitoring of disease.
-Roche Sequencing and Life Science is active in all market segments, from scientific research and clinical laboratory systems to patient self-monitoring.
+Roche Sequencing & Life Science is part of Roche Diagnostics, which, along with Roche Pharmaceuticals, plays an important role in modern healthcare.
+Roche Diagnostics’ broad range of innovative diagnostic tests and systems play a pivotal role in the groundbreaking area of integrated healthcare solutions and cover the early detection, targeted screening, evaluation and monitoring of disease.
+Roche Diagnostics is active in all market segments, from scientific research and clinical laboratory systems to patient self-monitoring.

 Sponsored Content Policy: News-Medical.net publishes articles and related content that may be derived from sources where we have existing commercial relationships, provided such content adds value to the core editorial ethos of News-Medical.Net which is to educate and inform site visitors interested in medical research, science, medical devices and treatments.